informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `true`: Display the saved query UI features.
 - `false`: Don't display the saved query UI features.

+Supported JSON _bulkfk_ patterns:

+- `false`: Turns off the heuristics that trigger this feature.
+- `null`: Overrides inheritance for this property and use the default heuristics.

 Supported JSON _maxfacetdepth_ patterns: